-The Review Commission strives to ensure that all parties who come before it - employers, employees, employees, and the U.S. Department of Labor - receive fair and timely resolution of safety and health disputes in American work places.
+The Review Commission strives to ensure that all parties who come before it - employers, employees, employee representatives, and the U.S. Department of Labor - receive fair and timely resolution of safety and health disputes in American work places.
 The Review Commission is committed to providing superior service to the public and its employees.
-Consistent with the behavior of highly effective organizations, the agency is reassessing the environment within which it operates.
+Consistent with the behavior of highly effective organizations, the agency is reassessing the environment within which it operates to be more citizen-centered, and to make the most effective use of our resources.